ipatch/dotfiles/README.md

 - [ ] #linux #screencasting #i3, setup binding to toggle showkey, and auto launch showkey after i3 starts ala copyq
 - [ ] #tmux how not move window title names when prefix key is pressed and label `^S` is shown in the left side of the status bar.
 - [ ] #nvim RIP 🪦 `packer.nvim` looks i need to migrate to `lazy.nvim` sooner than later 😑
-- [ ] #tmux only display window index numbers after the prefix key has pressed (this gunna be a tricky one) 🤔
+- [ ] #tmux only display window index numbers after the pressing prefix key (this gunna be a tricky one) 🤔
-- [ ] #linux, #dual-function-keys, #dualfunctionkeys, with my ext keychron k6 keyboard map lower left `control` to `fn` ie. function key.
 - [ ] #i3 #polybar put cpu / gpu fan speeds in my bar
 - [ ] #nvim WTF, when i've been running `:e` on my open buffer (config.fish) it's been resetting my `foldlevel=2` 😡
 - [ ] #arch xrandr + arandr is it possible to have auto probe monitors to load layouts on the fly a la how macos does it